KittyGiraudel/site/_posts/2013-02-25-browserhacks.md

 4. Paste it in your stylesheet,
 5. Keep CSS-ing worry-free!

-_If you don't feel like using this because you don't like CSS hacks (understandable), simply don't use it.
+_If you don’t feel like using this because you don’t like CSS hacks (understandable), simply don’t use it.
 However if you start trolling, God will kill many kittens._

 ## Final words

 Browserhacks is built on a PHP/Backbone.js structure.
-The front-end stuff is built with [Tim's framework Crystallo](http://timpietrusky.github.com/crystallo/) and Sass.
+The front-end stuff is built with [Tim’s framework Crystallo](http://timpietrusky.github.com/crystallo/) and Sass.

 The source code is available on [GitHub](https://github.com/4ae9b8/browserhacks).
 If you find a bug, want to make a suggestion or propose a hack, please open an issue in the [bug tracker](https://github.com/4ae9b8/browserhacks/issues?state=open).
 Many kudos to you!